 As Chief Operating Officer, licensed funeral director, Scott Lockwood is also the Director of Grief Services & Education at Windsor Chapel Funeral Homes.
 Prior to transitioning into funeral service, Scott was an ordained minister for 12 years and served congregations in both Alberta and Ontario.
 He still continues to maintain his ministry credentials and, along with his family, is very involved serving at his local church Parkwood Gospel Temple.
 In addition to his undergraduate education (Bachelor of Theology), Scott is an active member of the Association for Death Education and Counseling, an international association of nearly 1,800 clinicians and educators working in end-of-life care and bereavement.
 He has completed the association’s credential, the CT (Certification in Thanatology).
 Scott has always possessed a strong passion to help people, especially in their time of need.
 He is a gifted speaker and presenter and firmly believes that partnership in care and education is a powerful tool in the effort to help the community learn more about how to cope with death and the grief journey after loss.

 Scott and his wife Kristen are proud parents to two boys Elijah and Maxwell.

-Community Education and Grief Support
+Director of Community Education and Grief Support